-The following are steps that shall be followed in the processing of a grievance and the parties will act in good faith to limit the number of people present at each hearing.
+The following are steps that shall be followed in the processing of a grievance, and the parties will act in good faith to limit the number of people present at each hearing.

-- (A) Step 1.
-A grievance shall be filed in writing (within the time limits and in the form specified in Sections 11.3 and 11.4) with the aggrieved employee's Health Commissioner or designee.
-The Health Commissioner or designee shall hold a hearing with the employee and the Chief Steward (or Local Union Vice-President in his/her absence) within seven (7) days after receipt of the grievance.
-The Health Commissioner or designee shall give a written answer, after review by the Commissioner's office, to the employee and the Chief Steward (or Local Union Vice-President in his/her absence) within fifteen (15) days after the hearing.
-If the Union does not refer the grievance to Step 2 of the procedure within seven (7) days after receipt of the decision rendered in this Step, the grievance shall be considered to be satisfactorily resolved. - (B) Step 2. (a) Step 2 Hearings for Non-Disciplinary Grievances.
-If the grievance is not satisfactorily settled at Step 1, the Union may, within seven (7) days after receipt of the Step 1 answer or within seven (7) days of when the Step 1 answer was due, appeal the grievance to the Health Department Hearing Officer or designee.
-The Health Department Hearing Officer or designee shall hold a hearing with appropriate representatives of the grievant's department and the employee, the Chief Steward, the Local Union President or the Vice-President, and/or a representative of Ohio Council 8 within ten (10) days after receipt of the grievance.
-The Health Department Hearing Officer or designee, after consultation with the Appointing Authority or designee, shall give a written answer to the employee and the Local Union President within ten (10) days after the Step 2 hearing.
+(A) Step 1.
+A grievance shall be filed in writing (within the time limits and in the form specified in Sections 11.3 and 11.4) with the aggrieved employee's Appointing Authority or designee.
+The Appointing Authority or designee shall hold a hearing with the employee and the Chief Steward (or Local Union Vice-President in his/her absence) within seven (7) days after receipt of the grievance.
+The Appointing Authority or designee shall give a written answer, after review by the Appointing Authority's office, to the employee and the Chief Steward (or Local Union Vice-President in his/her absence) within fifteen (15) days after the hearing.
+If the Union does not refer the grievance to Step 2 of the procedure within seven (7) days after receipt of the decision rendered in this Step, the grievance shall be considered to be satisfactorily resolved.

+(B) Step 2. (a) Step 2 Hearings for Non-Disciplinary Grievances.
+If the grievance is not satisfactorily settled at Step 1, the Union may, within seven (7) days after receipt of the Step 1 answer or within seven (7) days of when the Step 1 answer was due, appeal the grievance to the Director of the Department of Human Resources or designee.
+The Director of the Department of Human Resources or designee, the Chief Steward, the Local Union President or the Vice-President, and/or a representative of Ohio Council 8 within ten (10) days after receipt of the grievance.
+The Director of the Department of Human Resources or designee, after consultation with the Appointing Authority or designee, shall give a written answer to the employee and the Local Union President within ten (10) days after the Step 2 hearing.

 (B) Step 2 Meetings for Disciplinary Grievances.
 In disciplinary cases, a grievance must be filed at Step 2 by the Union within fourteen (14) days of the Hearing Officer's decision issued pursuant to Section 10.4 of this Contract.
-The Health Commissioner or designee and appropriate representatives of the grievant's department shall hold a meeting with the employee, the Chief Steward, the Local Union President or the Vice-President, and/or a representative of Ohio Council 8 a representative of Ohio Council 8) within ten (10) days after receipt of the grievance.
+The Director of the Department of Human Resources or designee and appropriate representatives of the grievant's department shall hold a meeting with the employee, the Chief Steward, the Local Union President or the Vice-President, and/or a representative of Ohio Council 8 within ten (10) days after receipt of the grievance.
 The hearing officer conducting the Step 2 disciplinary grievance meeting shall not be the same hearing officer who conducted the disciplinary hearing pursuant to Section 10.4.
 The review of disciplinary cases at Step 2 shall be a meeting to review the case, not a hearing.
-The Health Commissioner or designee, after consultation with the Appointing Authority or designee, shall give a written answer to the employee and the Local Union President within ten (10) days after the Step 2 meeting.
+The Director of the Department of Human Resources or designee, after consultation with the Appointing Authority or designee, shall give a written answer to the employee and the Local Union President within ten (10) days after the Step 2 meeting.